The Allen Thomas Group Independent Insurance Agency

 Workers Compensation Insurance Providers and Carriers

 For instance, you work in a warehouse lifting heavy boxes and suffer from back pain due to repetitive strain.
-If your employer does not carry workers’ compensation insurance, you must pay for an expensive MRI out of pocket.
+If your employer does not carry workers’ comp insurance, you must pay for an expensive MRI out of pocket.

-Workers’ compensation insurance also assists employers by limiting the extent of damages that they could face due to employee injuries.
+Insurance also assists employers by limiting the extent of damages that they could face due to employee injuries.
 Without adequate protection, businesses could be liable for various claims, including hospital bills, rehabilitation costs, lost income damages, and other related expenses.

 Table Of Contents

-Coverage and Key Benefits
+Comp Insurance Coverage and Key Benefits

 Some employers may hesitate to provide workers’ compensation coverage for independent contractors/sole proprietors or partners.